citation-style-language/documentation/specification.rst

 -  "verb-short" - e.g. "ed." for the term "editor"
 -  "symbol" - e.g. "§" and "§§" for the term "section"

-If a style uses a term in a form that is undefined (even after `Locale Fallback`_), there is fallback to other forms: "verb-short" first falls back to "verb", "symbol" first falls back to "short", and "verb" and "short" both fall back to "long".
+If a style uses a term in a form that is undefined (even after `Locale Fallback`_), there is fallback to other forms:
+"verb-short" first falls back to "verb", "symbol" first falls back to "short", and "verb" and "short" both fall back to "long".
+In addition, the terms "long-ordinal-1" to "long-ordinal-10" fall back to the set of ordinal suffix terms.
 If no locale or form fallback is available, the term is rendered as an empty string.

 The ``match``, ``gender``, and ``gender-form`` attributes can be used on ``cs:term`` for the formatting of number variables rendered as ordinals (e.g.